Hearing and Brain Health

 Have you ever noticed how many people wear glasses?
 I have friends that will rotate between various frames and contact lenses depending on their mood or outfit of the day.
 Thick black frames to look studious, a fun color frame for a more whimsical look and contact lenses for date nights.
 According to the Vision Council of America, approximately 75% of adults use some sort of vision correction, and 64% of them wear eyeglasses.
-I find it interesting that so many people with less than perfect vision are ready to put on bold eyeglasses but those with hearing loss severe enough to affect their daily conversations refuse to wear discreet hearing instruments.
-There are many reasons people give for not wanting to wear hearing instruments, which I will not go into now, but there is one very good reason as to why you SHOULD wear hearing instruments…for your BRAIN HEALTH.
+I find it interesting that so many people with less than perfect vision are ready to put on bold eyeglasses but those with hearing loss severe enough to affect their daily conversations refuse to wear discreet hearing aids.

 Currently the World Health Organization estimates there are about 35 million people living with dementia.
-That number is expected to triple by 2050.
-So why am I, an Audiologist, blogging about dementia?
-For two reasons.
-First there have been several studies published that show a link between untreated hearing loss and dementia.
-These studies also have found that early hearing instrument use can lower or at least prolong the onset of dementia.
-Second, I have firsthand knowledge of the dreadful effects of dementia so if I can help even one person or family by sharing this information it is worth the effort.
+There are also several studies published that show a link between untreated hearing loss and dementia.
+While other studies have found that early hearing aid use can lower or at least prolong the onset of dementia.

-Even though nothing could be done to slow the progression of this disease for my mom, there is a way to slow it down for those with hearing loss.
-Studies completed by Frank R. Lin, M.D., Ph.D. and colleagues at Johns Hopkins Medical Institution, found that older adults with hearing loss are more likely to develop dementia.
-They further found that as the severity of the hearing loss increased so did their risk of dementia.
-The study included 639 individuals age 36-90 without dementia.
+Research completed by Frank R. Lin, M.D., Ph.D. and colleagues at Johns Hopkins Medical Institution, found that older adults with hearing loss are more likely to develop dementia.
+Furthermore they found that as the severity of the hearing loss increased so did their risk of dementia.
+Essentially the study followed 639 individuals age 36-90 without dementia.
 Participants initially underwent cognitive and hearing testing between 1990 and 1994.
 They were then followed for the development of dementia and Alzheimer’s disease through May 31, 2008.
 Through repeated testing the study found participants with a hearing loss were at an increased risk of developing dementia.
-The study concluded the link between hearing loss and dementia was related to the hearing loss causing exhaustion of cognitive reserve during conversations.
-This leads to an aversion of social situations causing social isolation, resulting in the elimination of sensory nerve fibers in the brain.
+The study found a link between hearing loss and dementia.
+Specifically, they found that hearing loss resulted in exhaustion of cognitive reserve during conversations.
+This led to an aversion of social situations causing social isolation, resulting in the elimination of sensory nerve fibers in the brain.